Steps to Becoming a Parent for Gay Men

 Step 9: Retainer Fee Payment

 As the intended parents, you will receive a Retainer Letter after the completion of above appointments.
 Payment is due in full prior to the start of the cycle.
-Payment may be made by check, credit card, or Springstone medical loan.
-Information can be obtained through RSC.
+Payment may be made by check, credit card, or a medical loan company.

 Step 10: Start Treatment Cycle (6 to 9 weeks)